discollizard/NDSP-Prototype/README.md

 ```

 ## About the prototype
 Is is written in Python and it uses a graph data structure to emulate the behaviour of devices inside a network.
 There are no platform-specific implementations yet.
-All the settings are portrayed as state inside the NDCPNode classes.
+All the settings are portrayed as state inside the VM and Interface classes.